cbonoz/trifecta25/README2.md

 - Validate document authenticity
 - Maintain privacy of underlying data

-## Business Model

-- Usage-based pricing tied to number of attestations created and managed.

 ## Technologies used

-Sepolia: A deployed smart contract Singlefact.sol manages the state of the app and the generated attestations.
-Succinct:  Singlefact uses the EVM-compatible onchain verification with the Sepolia gateway to do the on chain proofs of the validated emails.
+<b>Succinct SP1</b>: Singlefact uses the EVM-compatible onchain verification with the Sepolia gateway to do the on chain proofs of the validated emails.
 The EVM-compatibility of Succinct made it possible for a contract to be able to manage both the full state of the app (and app methods such as generating and querying attestations) while not requiring a separate datasource for proofs and verification.
+Singlefact uses the onchain verifier to take a proof generated locally for an attestation, tie it to the created record on the Singlefact blockchain, and produce a verification via a contract call managed through the Singlefact UI.

 https://docs.succinct.xyz/docs/network/developers/request-proofs

-ZkEmail: Authenticity of generated emails is critical when working with personal information and validations.
-Singlefact uses a defined email template that can be regex'd by a custom registry.
-This can
+<b>zkEmail</b>: Authenticity of generated emails is critical when working with personal information and validations.
+Singlefact uses a defined email template that can be regex'd by a custom registry. zkEmail can be used to verify that emails sent with proofs came from authorized senders, with a body that contains the proper recipient, and content structure (proof + attestation title/description).

 Registry entry here: https://registry.zk.email/60b8c051-cbcc-4a70-a92d-ae55fb8cc1cf

+<b>Sepolia</b>: A deployed smart contract Singlefact.sol manages the state of the app and the generated attestations.

 ## Potential future work

 1. Use the MVP – A simple API + Web UI for zk-proof generation.
 2. Talk to potential customers in fintech, HR, and Web3.
 3. Offer trials and free use to gauge demand.
+4. Usage-based pricing tied to number of attestations created and managed.

 ### Running the project